Lisa Head: Life

-Born in Huddersfield, West Yorkshire, Head attended Greenhead College and studied human biology at the University of Huddersfield before attending the Royal Military Academy at Sandhurst.
+Born in Huddersfield, West Yorkshire, Head attended Greenhead College and studied human biology at the University of Huddersfield, her military training began whilst at University where she was part of the Leeds University Officers' Training Corps, before attending the Royal Military Academy at Sandhurst.

 She served in Iraq and Afghanistan as an air transport liaison officer with the Royal Logistic Corps before being transferred to 321 Explosive Ordnance Disposal (EOD) Squadron, 11 Explosive Ordnance Department, Royal Logistic Corps, with whom she served in Northern Ireland.
 She was deployed to Afghanistan on 27 March 2011.
 She was a bomb disposal specialist and had achieved the "High Threat IED Operators" status indicating great expertise.

 Death

 She was mortally injured in Nahr-e-Saraj in Helmand Province on 18 April 2011, 22 days after arriving in Afghanistan for the second time, while attempting to disable a cluster of improvised explosive devices, which defence sources said had been placed to catch out a bomb disposal expert.
 She disabled one device, but was hit when a second device in the chain went off.
-She lost nearly all her limbs in the explosion.
-She was evacuated by helicopter to Camp Bastion in Lashkar Gah, from where she was flown back to Queen Elizabeth hospital in Birmingham.
+She was evacuated by helicopter to Camp Bastion, northwest of Lashkar Gah, from where she was flown back to Queen Elizabeth hospital in Birmingham.
 She died there the following day.